vfarcic/devops26/manuscript/99-progressive-delivery.md

 Prometheus is the monitoring and alerting system of choice for Kubernetes clusters.
 It stores time series data that can be queried using PromQL, its query language.
 Time series collection happens via pull over HTTP.
 Many systems integrate with Prometheus as data store for their metrics.

-When Istio is enabled for a service it sends a number of metrics to Prometheus with no need to adapt our aplication.
+Istio already includes its own Prometheus deployment.
+When Istio is enabled for a service it sends a number of metrics to this Prometheus with no need to adapt our aplication.
 We will focus on the response times and status codes.

 ## Flagger